 PoolFi brings ROSCA systems on-chain, preserving the social benefits while eliminating the trust requirements and operational friction.
 The protocol provides:

-Automated contributions and payouts
+Transparent contributions and payouts

 Collateral Protection